bsurmanski/glb/README.md

 be 0 and 1 respectively.
 GLB handles the ordering of uniforms, and instead of a need to query a location, you supply the shader the variable was declared in, and the order it was declared.
-This makes handling uniform variables much cleaner.
+This makes handling uniform variables much cleaner and much more flexible for projects with many shaders.
+Functionality no longer depends on a strict naming scheme.

 ###Design Philosophies of GLB:
 ####Keep all functionality of OpenGL
 ####Make GLB as externally consistent as possible
 ####Make sure OpenGL stays fast through GLB
 ####Make GLB as accessible as possible (this means ANSI C)
+####Keep GLB functional, functions should not depend on persistant state

 ##Example:
-The following is an example of using GLB to draw a model.
+The following is an example of using GLB to draw a textured and skinned model.

 The Vertex Shader (drawmodel.vs):
 ```glsl